 Positive teacher-student relationships can strengthen parent-teacher relationships.
-When teachers have cordial relationships with their students, they can better understand their mental state.
-This, in return, will help teachers to provide insightful reports to parents about their kids’ performance.
-Moreover, teachers can coordinate with parents to create more enjoyable and productive learning strategies for students.
+Teachers can better understand their students’ mental state when they have cordial relationships with them.
+In return, this will help teachers provide insightful reports to parents about their kids’ performance.
+Moreover, teachers can coordinate with parents to create more enjoyable and productive student learning strategies.

 4. Boost Good Behavior Among Teens

 The University of Cambridge has presented a study showing that positive teacher-student relationships boost good behavior in teenagers for up to 4 years.
-That means teachers should start building relationships with 10-11 years old students to develop ‘prosocial’ behavior among them like altruism and cooperation.
+That means teachers should start building relationships with 10-11-year-old students to develop ‘prosocial’ behavior among them, such as altruism and cooperation.
 It will reduce behavior problems in the classroom, such as aggression, bullying, and rebellion.

 5. Help Students with Physical Incapacity